Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ### Switch Stacking and Switch Clustering

-**Cisco StackWise** is a technology of **switch stacking** allowing to turn mutiple physical switches in the same rack into one logical switch.
+**Cisco StackWise** is a technology of **switch stacking** allowing to turn multiple physical switches in the same rack into one logical switch.
 It uses a special stacking cable to connect switches to each other in a loop (so it still works if one switch goes down).
 A single switch is the **master** used for management, other switches are **members** and receive updates from the master.
 Switch stacking supports up to 9 switches, and they all share the same IP.